yellowme/androidschoolbasics/exercises/yellow_world/problem.md

 4- In the 'Palette' tab look for the Widgets and drag a 'Plain TextView' in the screen, wherever you want.

-5- In the left side, you can see the 'properties' tab.
+5- In the right side, you can see the 'properties' tab.
 There you can edit all the properties of your element, for example, the background color, the id, the text, and more.

 6- Change your textView 'id' to 'textViewUser'